<?xml version="1.0" encoding="UTF-8"?>

 <itunes:image href="https://media24.fireside.fm/file/fireside-images-2024/podcasts/images/3/3229e340-4bf1-42a5-a5b7-4f508a27131c/episodes/2/2411225d-dc31-4f0f-9907-cf386fc6e475/cover.jpg?v=4"/>

 <description>&lt;p&gt;We all knew that Vaden would release his inner Youtube debate bro at some point.
 Well he finally paid Ben enough to do it, and here we are: our first reaction video.
-Today we're commenting on the video &lt;a href="https://www.youtube.com/watch?v=vNQlmVJxySc&amp;amp;t=3614s&amp;amp;ab_channel=CordialCuriosity" target="_blank" rel="nofollow noopener"&gt;What's the most rational way to know?&lt;/a&gt;, a discussion between Brett Hall and Peter Boghossian on the relationship between confidence and evidence.
+Today we're commenting on the video &lt;a href="https://www.youtube.com/watch?v=vNQlmVJxySc&amp;amp;t=3614s&amp;amp;ab_channel=CordialCuriosity" rel="nofollow noopener"&gt;What's the most rational way to know?&lt;/a&gt;, a discussion between Brett Hall and Peter Boghossian on the relationship between confidence and evidence.
 Are we overly confident in our ability to make reaction videos?
 Evidently. &lt;/p&gt;

-&lt;p&gt;Check out more from Brett Hall &lt;a href="https://www.bretthall.org/" target="_blank" rel="nofollow noopener"&gt;here&lt;/a&gt; and Peter Boghossian &lt;a href="https://peterboghossian.com/" target="_blank" rel="nofollow noopener"&gt;here&lt;/a&gt;. &lt;/p&gt;
+&lt;p&gt;Check out more from Brett Hall &lt;a href="https://www.bretthall.org/" rel="nofollow noopener"&gt;here&lt;/a&gt; and Peter Boghossian &lt;a href="https://peterboghossian.com/" rel="nofollow noopener"&gt;here&lt;/a&gt;. &lt;/p&gt;

 We discuss